 Skip to contents

-This vignette demonstrates the main functions of cod using data from 1,102 Neiseria gonorrhoeae genomes first described in 1.
-The data used here were further analysed in 2 and this version of the data are available at https://github.com/xavierdidelot/gonophylo.
+This vignette demonstrates the main functions of cod using data from 1,102 Neisseria gonorrhoeae genomes first described in 1.
+The data used here were further analysed in 2 and the data analysed here is available at https://github.com/emvolz/cod/tree/main/inst/extdata.

 library(cod)